 There are many ways to volunteer at RKMS, and you may have a skill, talent or resource to offer that would benefit our community.
-For more information about the specific needs of our school or to share your skills and resources with us please contact the school office.
+For more information about the specific needs of our school or to share your skills and resources with us please contact the school office or your Community School Manager.